regysaputra/personal-web/README.md

-This is my personal website to show my project and wrote some article
+This is my personal website to show my project and wrote some article built using next  js